adbowman3/qiskit-tutorial/README.md

 2. Create a virtual environment using Anaconda
 3. Install Jupyter Lab
 4. Install Python 3.8.5
-5. Select new environment and open this repo
+5. Select the new environment and open this repo